Here is the simple solution for developing risk management plan

 Monitor and Review

 - The fourth step of the risk management plan involves periodic monitoring of the plan.
 The risk management plan should be vetted and evaluated by insurance providers.

 There are multiple risks that endanger the smooth functioning of your company.
 We are rapidly moving towards a digitized world.
 While digitization improves the operational efficiency and brings in much convenience, it comes with a host of potential risks.

-- Cyber theft, cyber extortion, identity fraud, and ransomware attacks are the most common risks faced by businesses nowadays.
+- Cyber theft, cyber extortion, identity fraud, and ransomware attacks are the most common risks faced by small businesses nowadays.

 To effectively manage these risks, we recommend you to take help of OutsourceMyIT.
 They offer risk management services for all cybersecurity problems.
 Taking the help of professionals is the first step to ensure your business’ security.